kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/nullor-extension-method.md

         var thing = foo == null ? null : foo.Thing;
     }

-I thought about adding an operator like ??? to go with ?? and ?, but you can’t do that in c# and it would probably be confusing to the next programmer anyway.
+I thought about adding an operator like ??? to go with ?? and ?, but you can't do that in c# and it would probably be confusing to the next programmer anyway.

 So how about an extension method to wrap that up: